robotlabvn/robotlabvn.github.io/_posts/2023-08-15-Augmented-Lagrangian-AuLa-method.md

 ## Example Augmented Lagrangian (AuLa) method

-Suppose we seek to maximize the function $f(x,y)=x+y$ subject to the constraint that $x^2+y^2=1$.
+Suppose we seek to maximize the function $$f(x,y)=x+y$$ subject to the constraint that $$x^2+y^2=1$$.
 The function we seek to maximize is an unbounded plane, while the constraint is a unit circle.
 We want the maximum value of the circle, on the plane.
 We plot these two functions here.

 Example Snippet code of __AuLa__ in Python:
 AuLa.py